 Jesus Campos Gatica

-Jesus Campos Gatica was born in Guerrero, Mexico on February 13, 1995.
-He graduated from Granite Hills High School in Porterville, CA in May 2013.
-During his years of high school one of his major accomplishments was to attend the Migrant Scholars Leadership Institute (MSLI), held at UCLA.
-The MSLI program motivated him to continue with furthering his education.
+Jesus Campos Gatica graduated from Granite Hills High School in Porterville, CA in May 2013.
 He decided to attend the University of California, Merced, where he is currently a fourth year undergraduate student with an Applied Mathematics major Emphasis in Economics.
 He expects to graduate in the spring of 2017.
-Jesus knows the hardships his parents go through, known that they are farm workers, he began to work with his parents at the age of 12.
-Every summer he would work with his parents and help them out financially, even through college he has continued to go back home and help his parents out.
-He is thankful for the opportunity to do something different this summer, for the opportunity to do research in the field of his choice and to be able to explore something different.
-Nevertheless he always keeps in mind of where he comes from and knows that there is more to do to support the undocumented and underrepresented communities.
+Jesus is grateful for the opportunity to do something great this summer, for the opportunity to do research in the field of his choice and to be able to explore something different.
 Jesus enjoys playing soccer and basketball and enjoys learning new things.

 Population Structure and Local Adaptation Through the X Chromosome